 Lindenwood Nature Preserve

-Lindenwood Nature Preserve is a 110-acre wooded park featuring four hiking trails of varying lengths (one is wheelchair and stroller accessible), a pond, and an open-air pavilion.
-Hiking, wildlife viewing, photography, picnicking and just relaxing are a few of the activities the public enjoys at the preserve.
-Lindenwood is a state-designated Nature Preserve and protects Fort Wayne's natural woodland habitat in an undisturbed manner.
+Lindenwood Nature Preserve is a 110-acre wooded park featuring 4 hiking trails of varying length (one is wheelchair and stroller accessible), a pond and an open-air pavilion.
+Hiking, wildlife viewing, photography, picnicking and just relaxing are a few of the activities you’ll enjoy at the preserve.
+Admission is free.
+(Pets are not allowed in the preserve.)

 About Lindenwood Nature Preserve